 CBD will remain in your system for a few days or even longer before you will able to completely eliminate it.
 Does this mean that you will feel its effects fully until it is cleared from your system?
 No, the effects aren’t as long lasting.
 Though the effects of CBD and how long they last depend on many factors, they generally don’t extend beyond a few hours after use.

 Generally speaking, the sooner the effects begin, the sooner they clear out of the system.
 The fastest-acting ingestion methods result in the least amount of time in the body.
-Here’s how the different methods of consuming CBD influence how long it takes for the effects to begin and how long they last:
+Here are the common methods to take CBD oil how the different methods of consuming CBD influence how long CBD takes for the effects to begin and how long they last:

 1. Sublingual usage